ebula-edu/Student-Information-Manager/README.md

 ## **Project Overview**

-**Listah** is a modern, intuitive, and fully responsive student information manager created as part of a **Computer Programming 1** academic requirement.
+**Listah** is a modern, intuitive, and fully responsive student information manager created as part of a **Computer Programming 1** academic requirement at **Navotas Polytechnic College**.

 The project is designed to efficiently organize, manage, and track student records while emphasizing simplicity, reliability, and visual clarity.

 Users can add, view, and remove student information through a clean, approachable interface.
 The project demonstrates good design principles, smooth interaction, and practical data handling suitable for beginner to intermediate programming concepts.